 Clogged Toilet

-A clogged toilet is a straightforward, easy fix which you can likely do yourself without having to call a plumber.
-The most common way is to use a plunger.
-A plunger will create a seal at the opening of the toilet, when the handle is moved up and down, the pressure of the water will move up and down, unclogging the toilet.
+Toilet clogs are a straightforward, easy fix which you can likely do yourself without having to call a plumber.
+The most common way to clear a blocked toilet is to use a toilet plunger as the primary tool.
+A toilet plunger will create a seal at the opening of the toilet; when the handle is moved up and down, the pressure of the water will move up and down, unclogging the toilet.
+If the toilet overflows during this process, water can spill onto the bathroom floor, so act quickly to prevent water damage.

 Some products tend to block toilets so it’s wise to avoid flushing them.
 Avoid flushing wipes, cotton balls or swabs, dental floss, plasters or bandages, feminine products and using too much toilet paper.